art

 participations & exhibitions

-artist grant at Künstlerhaus Lukas, 2025
+artist grant and one-month residency at Künstlerhaus Lukas, 2025

 artist residency and grant "Spiegelhand" Kyiv, 2024